-Rio de Janeiro is by far the most glamorous of Brazil’s cities and one of the world’s most popular tourist destinations.
-The city's beautiful beaches and natural beauty, as well as its lively culture and annual festivities, attract millions of visitors annually.
+The most glamorous of Brazil’s cities and one of the world’s most popular tourist destinations, Rio de Janeiro is an exciting place to call home.
+The city's stunning beaches and natural beauty, as well as its lively culture and annual festivities, attract millions of visitors annually.

 Expats moving to Rio with children need not stress about education.
 There are several international schools in the city.
 It’s also essential for expats living in Rio to be covered by a comprehensive health insurance plan.
 Public healthcare in Rio is underdeveloped.
 Most expats prefer private facilities which offer high-quality healthcare but at a high price.